mbhall88/rasusa/README.md

 ##### `-i`, `--input`

-This option specifies the file containing the reads you would like to subsample.
+This option specifies the file(s) containing the reads you would like to subsample.
-The file must be valid fasta or fastq format and can be compressed (with a tool such as `gzip`).
+The file(s) must be valid fasta or fastq format and can be compressed (with a tool such as `gzip`).
+Illumina paired files can be passed in two ways.
+1. Using `--input` twice `-i r1.fq -i r2.fq`
+2. Using `--input` once, but passing both files immediately after `-i r1.fq r2.fq`

 _**Note**: The file format is (lazily) determined from the file name._ File suffixes that are deemed valid are: